MaterialPrime/material-prime/README.md

-# material-prime
+MaterialPrime: Material design with PrimeFaces.

-MaterialPrime: Material design with PrimeFaces
+This software is based on [Bootstrap Material](https://fezvrasta.github.io/bootstrap-material-design/)